2dukes/PROJ_SSI_2122/secret-key-encryption/secret-key-encryption-lab.md

 ### CBC

-To encrypt the files using ECB we run this command:
+To encrypt the files using CBC we run this command:

 ```
 ┌──(kali㉿kali)-[~/Documents/seed-labs/category-crypto/Crypto_Encryption/Labsetup/Files]